aMOPel/godot-xchange-scene/README.md

 the names helps readability of your code.

 Normally the visibility of a node (HIDDEN) and if it's in the tree or not (STOPPED), are unrelated.
-However, in this interface it's either or.
+However, in this plugin it's either or.
 Meaning, when a hidden scene is stopped, its visibility will be reset to true.
 And when a stopped scene happened to also be hidden, `show_scene` will reset its visibility to true.

-NOTE: Although this interface resembles a state machine, it isn't implemented as one.
+NOTE: Although this plugin resembles a state machine, it isn't implemented as one.

 ## Usage